 - Aired: February 2004 - January 2005

 Classmates Nagisa Misumi and Honoka Yukishiro are best friends despite their differences.
 But their friendship is being tested starting from the day two mythical creatures step into their lives.
 Mipple and Mepple might look like cute animals, but they are actually residents of the Garden of Light.
-With their help the two girls gain magical powers to fight against the Darkness that threatens Mipple's and Mepple's home.
+With their help the two girls gain magical powers to become magical girls and fight against the Darkness that threatens Mipple's and Mepple's home.

 It's nice to see an anime from time to time that focuses on one friendship.
 Most of the time you either have a romantic relationship that's in the center or a rather big group of friends.
-Here, we just have two girls growing up and going on adventures together.
+Here, we just have two girls growing up and going on magical adventures together.
 Pretty Cure shows how opposites attract and how much the two girls can achieve when they work together.